FSSS Memorial Endowments

 Once a book has been received, the Awards Committee will conduct a preliminary review.
 If a book is deemed eligible for the Award, the publisher will be contacted and invited to submit 3-5 additional copies for review by a panel of experts.
 Copies of all books nominated shall become property of the Foundation for the Scientific Study of Sexuality and will not be returned to the author or publisher.

 The recommendations of the panel of experts shall be submitted to the Awards Committee.
 The committee will recommend the winner and any other candidates deserving of merit to the Board of Directors of the Foundation.
 The decision of the Board shall be final.

 For questions about the Bullough Award and the review process, contact Herbert P. Samuels, Ph.D., at firstname.lastname@example.org, or at the address above.

 Established in 1985 by the Society for the Scientific Study of Sexuality (SSSS), the Foundation for the Scientific Study of Sexuality is a nonprofit organization devoted exclusively to supporting scientific research and related activities in the field of sexual science.
-For further information about SSSS and FSSS, access www.sexscience.org or contact Herbert P. Samuels, Ph.D., President FSSS email@example.com.
+For further information about SSSS and FSSS, access www.sexscience.org or contact Clive Davis, Ph.D., President FSSS email@example.com

 The Ira and Harriet Reiss Theory Award